LightningAndy/haukai/README.md

 simple colour has been used. for links (other then then navigation tabs) these have been left as standard "hyperlink blue" to allow familiarity to the site, and where these links can be found.

 The form has been created, using its own style sheet. unforuntitly i did not see the form requirments - use google forms - this form uses standard html input, and can be used on any devise.
+It uterlises https://formspree.io/ to process the information to thehaukai@gmail.com where bookings can be added to the calender if required.

 all links can be accessed using the TAB and ENTER keys.
 There is no need to use a mouse.